-Some cruise companies partner with AARP to offer reduced-fare sailings, so if you have an AARP membership, you could snag a deal.
+Various cruise lines offer discounts to older travelers for certain sailings.
+When booking a cruise, it can be worthwhile to check for any senior deals available.
+Some cruise lines offer senior deals online; for others, you might need to call or ask a travel agent for discounted itineraries offered to travelers ages 55 and over.Some cruise companies partner with AARP to offer reduced-fare sailings, so if you have an AARP membership, you could snag a deal.
 The Association of Mature American Citizens partners with cruise lines to provide perks for members, such as no booking fees for cruise fares, discounts on shore excursions and free spending credit while onboard the ship.Related: AARP Cruises: Discounts on Travel for Seniors (and Everyone Else)

 Many hotels, along with car rental agencies and even some airlines, offer discounts for seniors.
 Keep these in mind when booking a flight to the port city, staying overnight and traveling to the embarkation point.
 If a senior discount isn't visible when you're booking online, call the company and ask what deals are available for older persons.
 You may be able to get a senior price or other perks, like a free upgrade.